Should We Write Code for LLMs Now?

 This changes how I think about code review on my teams.

 Should we enforce DRY when inlining logic makes a file more self-contained and easier for AI tools to reason about in isolation?
 Sometimes.
-Abstractions still have value.
-But the threshold for when abstraction earns its keep is shifting.
+Abstractions still have value, but the threshold for when abstraction earns its keep is shifting.
 If the "shared logic" is three lines, maybe just repeat it.